-At a young age Maryam’s devotion was apparent; an indication to her mother’s pre-natal vow to give her child for worship.
+At a young age, Maryam’s devotion was apparent: an indication of her mother’s pre-natal vow to give her child for worship.
 And Allah accepted her devotion in the most beautiful manner.

 Even in the presence of a prophet – Zakariyya (pbuh) – Allah favoured Maryam with privileges given to no one else in her time.
 Each time Zakariyya entered the sanctuary, he would find provisions with her.

 Her sanctuary, a mihrab, was named as such because of its roots in the word harb (war).
 A person who devoted themselves to a mihrab was in constant battle with shaytan (the devil) and their desires in order to devote themselves to Allah.